-- 1. Buffer $T{approx}$ is cleared. - 2.
-Buffers $T{pro}$ , $T{k12}$ , $T{k34}$ , and $T{k56}$ are attached to the FBO and the incoming internal geometry is rendered.
-The k-buffer is used to sort the fragments and composite the results into $T{pro}$ .
+- 1. Buffer T{approx} is cleared. - 2.
+Buffers T{pro} , T{k12} , T{k34} , and T{k56} are attached to the FBO and the incoming internal geometry is rendered.
+The k-buffer is used to sort the fragments and composite the results into T{pro} .
 This step is similar to HAVS, but with only a portion of the geometry. - 3.
-Buffer $T{approx}$ is attached to the FBO, $T{k12}$ , $T{k34}$ and $T{k56}$ are bound as a read-only textures, and a screen-aligned plane is drawn.
-The fragment shader finds the k-buffer entry f closest to the current view and the entry f farthest from the current view, looks up the color and opacity for the ray gap between f and f, and composites the result into f approx. - 4.
-Buffers $T{pro}$ and $T{approx}$ are attached to the FBO and a screen-aligned plane is drawn.
-The fragment shader composites $T{pro}$ into $T{approx}$ . - 5.
-Buffer $T{approx}$ is displayed to the screen.
+Buffer T{approx} is attached to the FBO, T{k12} , T{k34} and T{k56} are bound as a read-only textures, and a screen-aligned plane is drawn.
+The fragment shader finds the k-buffer entry f closest to the current view and the entry b farthest from the current view, looks up the color and opacity for the ray gap between f and b, and composites the result into T{approx} . - 4.
+Buffers T{pro} and T{approx} are attached to the FBO and a screenaligned plane is drawn.
+The fragment shader composites T{pro} into T{approx} . - 5.
+Buffer T{approx} is displayed to the screen.

-The k-buffer entries and progressive buffer $T{pro}$ are then ready to use for the next rendering pass.
-Figure 3 illustrates a progressive step.
+The k-buffer entries and progressive buffer T{pro} are then ready to be used in the next rendering pass.
+Figure 3 illustrates the textures used during a progressive step.
 This process is repeated until all the geometry has been streamed from the server.
-When rendering the last chunk of geometry from the server, an additional step is taken to flush the k-buffer entries into the $T{pro}$ by rendering k-1 screen-aligned planes after the second step.
-After which, the $T{pro}$ buffer contains the full quality volume rendering.
+When rendering the last portion of geometry from the server, an additional step is taken to flush the k-buffer entries into the T{pro} by rendering k - 1 screen-aligned planes after the second step.
+After which, the T{pro} buffer contains the full quality volume rendering.